 Children and young people have their own way of describing their experiences.
-It can be useful to clarify what they mean by asking: "Are you saying ... ?".
+It can be useful to clarify what they mean by asking: "Are you saying ...?".
 It is important not to assume you and the student mean exactly the same thing.
 It is also important not to ask questions that suggest the "right" words to a student, or in a way that can be seen as putting words in the child's mouth.
 Quizzing the student for details or asking him or her to repeat their story a number of times can create the impression you doubt what the student has said.
 This type of quizzing might also be interpreted as "leading" the child, any questions asked should be relatively general and aimed at eliciting just enough information in order to work out what action is required and who to refer the disclosure to.
 Allowing the student to use their own words is important in minimising their discomfort.
-Let the student use their own words in case there is a subsequent court case.
+Let the student know it is okay to use any words they want to or to say whatever they need to.
+It is also important that the student use their own words in case there is a subsequent court case.